GNOME/gtk/docs/reference/gtk/migrating-4to5.md

-The old GTK 2 era rendering APIs for theme components like gtk_render_frame() or gtk_render_check() have not been used by GTK itself even in later GTK 3, but they have been kept around for the benefit of "external drawing" users - applications that want their controls to look like GTK without using widgets.
+The old GTK 2 era rendering APIs for theme components like gtk_render_frame() or gtk_render_check() have not been used by GTK itself even in later GTK 3, but they have been kept around for the benefit of “external drawing” users — applications that want their controls to look like GTK without using widgets.

 Supporting this is increasingly getting in the way of making